Wind-WindKids/winding/samples/sophieandwind/sun.md

 Sophie watched the kite’s tail flicker against the wide sky, took Wind’s hand and smiled—

 “Sundays are for sun and friends,” Sophie said.
-“And for flying stuff.
-Not burning candles.”
+“Not sitting under leaden roofs.
+Or burning candles.”

 Wind grinned.
 “Unless it’s on a birthday cake.”